CubedProgrammer/CubedProgrammerCDataStructures/README.md

 Param len is the length of the substring.

 Copies a section of the string s and returns it.

+strindex_both_bounds(s,c,from,to)

+Param s is a pointer to a cppstring.

+Param c is the char to search.

+Params from and to are the bounds, from is included, to is now.

+Finds a character in a cppstring.

+strindex_lower_bound(s,c,from)

+Param s is a pointer to a cppstring.

+Param c is the char to search.

+Param from is the index to start searching from.

+Searches for a character in a cppstring.

+strindex_no_bound(s,c)

+Param s is a ointer to a cppstring.

+Param c is the char to search.

+Looks for the index of c.

+str_equal_pointer(s,t)

+Params s and t are pointers to cppstrings.

+Compares if the two cppstrings pointed to by the pointers, if they are equal, true is returned.

+str_equal_values(s,t)

+Params s and t are cppstrings.

+Compares if two cppstrings are equal, if they are equal, true is returned.

+str_reverse_order(s)

+Param s is a pointer to a cppstring.

+Reverses the order of a cppstring.

+str_to_upper(s)

+Param s is a cppstring.

+Converts all letters in a cppstring to uppercase.

+str_to_lower(s)

+Param s is a cppstring.

+Converts all letters in a cppstring to lowercase.

+str_replace_char(s,old,new)

+Param s is a cppstring.

+Param old is the character to replace.

+Param new is the character to replace with.

+Replaces certain chars in a cppstring.

+cstr(s)

+Param s is a pointer to a cppstring.

+Gets the C string of a cppstring, which is a char pointer.

+cstr_value(s)

+Param s is a cppstring.

+Gets the C string of a cppstring, which is a char pointer.

+cstr_fill_array(s,str)

+Param s is a pointer to a cppstring.

+Param str is a char pointer.

+Copies the contents of s into str.
 ### Macros
 destroy(str)

 Destroys the string, frees memory associated with it.

 Param str is the string to destroy.

+cpcds_print_cppstr(f,s)

+Prints the string into a file.

+Params f and s are a pointer to a file object and a cppstring, respectively.

+cpcds_stdprint_cppstr(s)

+Prints a string into stdout.

+Param s is the cppstring that will be printed to stdout.
 ### Functions
 ## cpcds_vector
 File: cpcds_vector.h